 |Max Iterations Per Pixel||1000000000|

-At one point I tried to find a region of the m-set
+In a moment of perversity, I tried to find a region of the m-set

 that would be as expensive to render as possible and still look